GoogleCloudPlatform/flink-on-k8s-operator/docs/crd.md

         * **name**: The resource name of the job.
         * **id**: The ID of the Flink job.
         * **state**: The state of the job.
+        * **fromSavepoint**: The actual savepoint from which this job started.
+          In case of restart, it might be different from the savepoint in the job spec.
+        * **savepointGeneration**: The generation of the savepoint in `savepointsDir` taken by the operator.
+The value starts from 0 when there is no savepoint and increases by 1 for each successful savepoint.
         * **savepointLocation**: Last savepoint location.
         * **lastSavepointTriggerID**: Last savepoint trigger ID.
         * **lastSavepointTime**: Last successful or failed savepoint operation timestamp.